Akshat-unt/Coddie-Desktop-A.I/README.md

 11: selenium

-<h3>Run the coodie.py file to see the required outcome.
+<h3>Run the coodie.py file to see the Desired outcome.